ethickfox/knowledge-transfer/Java/Core/Concurrency/In_Practice/Building_Blocks.md

 - Blocking queues provide blocking put and take methods as well as the timed equivalents offer and poll.
 If the queue is full, put blocks until space becomes available; if the queue is empty, take blocks until an element is available.
 Queues can be bounded or unbounded; unbounded queues are never full, so a put on an unbounded queue never blocks.One of the most common producer-consumer designs is a thread pool coupled with a work queue; this pattern is embodied in the Executor task execution framework.
 For mutable objects, producer-consumer designs and blocking queues facilitate serial thread confinement for handing off ownership of objects from producers to consumers.
 A thread-conﬁned object is owned exclusively by a single thread, but that ownership can be “transferred” by publishing it safely where only one other thread will gain access to it and ensuring that the publishing thread does not access it after the handoff.
 - deques lend themselves to a related pattern called work stealing.
 A producerconsumer design has one shared work queue for all consumers; in a work stealing design, every consumer has its own deque.
 If a consumer exhausts the work in its own deque, it can steal work from the tail of someone else’s deque.

+# Synchronizers
+A synchronizer is any object that coordinates the control flow of threads based on its state.
+## Latches